rust-lang/reference/src/types.md

 ## Trait objects

 In Rust, trait names also refer to [dynamically sized types] called _trait objects_.
-Like all DSTs, trait objects are used behind some kind of pointer:
+Like all <abbr title="dynamically sized types">DSTs</abbr>, trait objects are used behind some kind of pointer: `&SomeTrait` or `Box<SomeTrait>`.
-`&SomeTrait` or `Box<SomeTrait>`.
-Each instance of a pointer to a trait object
+Each instance of a pointer to a trait object includes:

-includes:
+[dynamically sized types]: dynamically-sized-types.html

  - a pointer to an instance of a type `T` that implements `SomeTrait`
  - a _virtual method table_, often just called a _vtable_, which contains, for